-Kline & Specter, P.C., is among the preeminent law firms in the United States concentrating in catastrophic injury litigation and whistleblower representation.
+Kline & Specter, P.C., is a preeminent law firm in the United States concentrating in catastrophic injury litigation and whistleblower representation.

-The firm has achieved more verdicts and settlements of $10 million or more than any other law firm in Pennsylvania, noted a recent study of all cases since 1994 by The Legal Intelligencer (read the article).
-The firm had as many such publicly reported cases as the next three firms combined, capped by the recent $109 million verdict (and subsequent $105 million settlement) in a wrongful death case.
+The firm has achieved more verdicts and settlements in excess of $10 million than any law firm in Pennsylvania, noted a recent study of all cases since 1994 by The Legal Intelligencer (read the article).
+The firm had as many such reported cases as the next three firms combined, capped by the recent $109 million verdict (and subsequent $105 million settlement) in a wrongful death case.

 - Cited as "one of the country’s leading personal injury firms,” Philadelphia Inquirer, Sept.
 19, 2014

 - Called “the most powerful plaintiffs firm in the city,” Philadelphia Business Journal, Sept.
 18, 2014.

 - Chosen by The National Law Journal for America’s Elite Trial Lawyers, one of only 50 firms chosen.